strykeforce/deadeye/docs/introduction.rst

 Software
 ========

-The Deadeye system has several components that run on the Jetson Nano, client roboRIO and web browser.
-They communicate over the network and require a running `NetworkTables <https://docs.wpilib.org/en/stable/docs/software/networktables/>`_ server.
+The Deadeye system has several components that run on a vision coprocessor, client roboRIO and web browser.
+They communicate over the network and require a running |NT|_ server.

 **deadeye-daemon**
-    The main vision processing process running on the Jetson Nano that manages up to five cameras and associated target processing pipelines.
+    The main vision processing process running on the vision coprocessor that manages up to five cameras and associated target processing pipelines.
 Each running instance is identified by a unit ID: A, B, C...

-    Communication is via NetworkTables for configuration and control to **deadeye-admin** and **deadeye-java** client and via UDP to **deadeye-java** client that uses streaming targeting data.
+    Communication is via |NT| for configuration and control to **deadeye-admin** and **deadeye-java** client and via UDP to **deadeye-java** client that uses streaming targeting data.
 It also provides an on-demand camera video stream directly to **deadeye-web** over TCP.

     It runs as a systemd service named ``deadeye-daemon.service``.

-**deadeye-java**
+**deadeye-client**
     Java libary used by FRC roboRIO robot code to control and communicate with **deadeye-daemon**.

-    Communication to other components is via NetworkTables for configuration and control and to **deadeye-daemon** directly via UDP for streaming target data.
+    Communication to other components is via |NT| for configuration and control and to **deadeye-daemon** directly via UDP for streaming target data.

     To include this client library in your robot program, download `deadeye.json <http://maven.strykeforce.org/deadeye.json>`_ and place in your program's ``vendordeps`` directory.

 **deadeye-admin**
-    A Python web service running on the Jetson Nano that is the backend for the web-based administration dashboard, **deadeye-web**, that configures and controls **deadeye-daemon**.
+    A Python web service running on the |NANO| that is the backend for the web-based administration dashboard, **deadeye-web**, that configures and controls **deadeye-daemon**.

-    Communication with **deadeye-daemon** is via NetworkTables and with **deadeye-web** over websockets.
+    Communication with **deadeye-daemon** is via |NT| and with **deadeye-web** over websockets.

     It runs as a systemd service named ``deadeye-admin.service``.